derrickburns/generalized-kmeans-clustering/README.md

 ### Introduction

 The goal K-Means clustering is to produce a model of the clusters of a set of points that satisfies certain optimality constraints.
-Fundamentally, a K-Means model is simply a set of points and a function that defines the distance from an arbitrary point to a cluster center.
+That model is called a K-Means model", which is fundamentally a set of points and a function that defines the distance from an arbitrary point to a cluster center.

 The K-Means algorithm computes a K-Means model using an iterative algorithm known as Lloyd's algorithm.
 Each iteration of Lloyd's algorithm assigns a set of points to clusters, then updates the cluster